delton137/delton137.github.io/_posts/2023-07-15-why-not-fda-ai.md

 ---
-substacktitle: (Substack) Why AI doctors should not be FDA regulated
+substacktitle:  Why AI doctors should not be FDA regulated
 layout: redirected
 sitemap: false
 permalink: substack21